geogardenclub/geogardenclub.github.io/docs/develop/release-1.0/deployment.md

 ## Documenting deployment versions

-We expect to make many deployments during the Alpha release period as we fix bugs or implement enhancements.
+We expect to make many deployments during the Beta release period as we fix bugs or implement enhancements.
 Each new deployment will require a new version number (specified in the pubspec.yml file), and we will document what has changed in each new version via [CHANGELOG.md](https://github.com/geogardenclub/ggc_app/blob/main/CHANGELOG.md).
 To manage version numbers and the changelog file, we will use [Cider](https://pub.dev/packages/cider).

 We will adhere to two standards:
 * For the changelog format, we will adhere to [Keep a Changelog](https://keepachangelog.com/en/1.0.0/).
 * For the version number format, we will adhere to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).
-For the alpha release, since there is no public "API", the *major* version will always be "1".
+For the beta release, since there is no public "API", the *major* version will always be "1".
 We will increment the *minor* version when there are new UI or business logic enhancements to the application, and we will increment the *patch* version in the event of deployments made only to fix bugs.
 We will not use the pre-release or build suffix notation.

 ## Deployment management